Last updated

 Environment capabilities

-• Designated APIs, dependent on creating a environment token that must be used for these APIs.
+• Designated APIs, which require creating an environment token to be used for these APIs.

 • Multiple environment access and control.
-Advanced configurations (security, authentication, authorization, and more) can be configured for each environment for utmost control.
+Advanced configurations (security, authentication, authorization, and more) can be configured for each environment, ensuring utmost control.

 • Control over the entire cascade of accounts and users.